dgbaenar/addi-cc-default/README.md

 ### Option 2:

-Build and deploy the docker container, and change the source and output path of the data in the `src/batch_run.py` file.
+Build and deploy the docker container to run a cron schedule task, and change the source and output path of the data in the `src/batch_run.py` file.